Ali Sarmini

 Dr. Ali Sarmini (علي سرميني 'ali Sarmyni), is a Syrian painter, best known for his work Quneitra on Remains painted on parts of an Israeli Air Force F-4 Phantom shot down over Syrian territories, in about 1972.

 Biography

 Born in 1943, in Aleppo, Syria, he studied Fine Arts in University of Damascus, graduating in 1972, and where, two years later, he began lecturing in Fine Arts.
-Sarmini later achieved a doctorate in Fine Arts from the Berlin-Weißensee Academy of Arts in Germany.
+Sarmini later achieved a doctorate in Fine Arts from the Weißensee Academy of Art Berlin in Germany.
 From 1981 to 1991 he was Vice-Dean, from 1993 to 2001, Dean of the Faculty of Fine Arts, at the University of Damascus.
 He attained a professorship degree in 1993.

 Sarmini has exhibited internationally, including in Germany and Russia.